cloudmesh-community/fa18-523-83/project-report/report.md

 We are utilizing an existing dataset from the 'Give Me Some Credit' competition on Kaggle to train and test algorithms and determine which algorithms would be the best to predict the probability of someone experiencing financial distress in the next two years [@fa18-523-83-www-gmsc-kaggle-competition].
+However, due to Kaggle competition dataset can no longer be downloaded after the competition ended, the same data provided by the competition was reuploaded by a Kaggle user in Kaggle Dataset section [@fa18-523-83-www-kaggle-dataset]

 The Kaggle competition contains a training set, a test set, and a data dictionary.
 The training set contains 150,000 records of previous customer